juju-solutions/interface-kube-control/README.md

 * `kube-control.departed`

-  Enabled when any worker has indicated that it is leaving the cluster.
+  Enabled when any dependent has indicated that it is leaving the cluster.

 * `kube-control.auth.requested`